rickyfuk/uwbootscamphomework2/README.md

 Short term plan for the future development of this site:
 1. Bulid a landing page
 2. Add more projects to the Portfolio (if any)
-3. Add the link to contact me at the end about me (for the word "contact me") so the users can go to the contact me page from there directly.

 ## <span style="color: rgb(220, 105, 1);">Long Term</span>
 Long term plan for the future development of this site: